luna215/signoz.io/docs/userguide/forward-cloudwatch-logs-to-signoz.md

 ## Overview

 AWS CloudWatch is a monitoring service that helps users keep tabs on their AWS resources.
-There are some  challenges that user encounter on Cloudwatch such as the absence of a unified observability experience, slightly higher costs, a focus on AWS-centric environments, and user experience limitations.
+There are some challenges that users encounter on Cloudwatch, such as the absence of a unified observability experience, slightly higher costs, a focus on AWS-centric environments, and user experience limitations.

-SigNoz effectively addresses these challenges, and in the following steps, we'll outline how to seamlessly forward logs from AWS CloudWatch to SigNoz.
+SigNoz effectively addresses these challenges, and in the following steps, we'll outline how to forward logs from AWS CloudWatch to SigNoz seamlessly.

 ## Setup